zsiki/ls/doc/source/tutorial.rst

    *(34.)
 End point of traverse*

-Select the end point (the fielbook name and the id in fieldbook is shown in brackets, only known oriented points can be selected except open traverse)
+Select the end point (the fieldbook name and the id in fieldbook is shown in brackets, only known oriented points can be selected except open traverse)

 .. figure:: images/t034.png
    :scale: 80 %